SCUMBAG0LEE/Capstone/README.md

-# App Starter Project with Webpack
+# Signalx

-Proyek ini adalah setup dasar untuk aplikasi web yang menggunakan webpack untuk proses bundling, Babel untuk transpile JavaScript, serta mendukung proses build dan serving aplikasi.
+This Project Is A Web Application That Uses Webpack For Bundling, Babel For Transpiling JavaScript, And Also Supports Building And Serving The Application.

 ## Table of Contents